British vs American English:

 The rain boot or welly has a rich and fascinating history.
 It started as a custom riding boot for one of the most famous military leaders in history, then became a vital utility item for workers in wet, muddy, and difficult conditions, before evolving into a handy yet-stylish everyday item for people of all walks of life.

+Joules offer rainboots for men and women as well as an awesome range of boys' rain boots and girls' rain boots.
 For more information on rain boots, check out our care guide which is filled with information about how to make the most of your lovely new rain boots.

+If you’re wondering what are wellington boots, you may also be wondering what is a gilet?
 Another difference between America and Great Britain is the word for the useful and versatile padded vest – ‘gilet’ or just 'vest' in the US and ‘bodywarmer’ in the UK.

 Gilet is the French word for ‘waistcoat’, from the Spanish ‘jileco’, itself adopted from the Turkish ‘yilek’.

 We offer vests that are lightweight and a little sporty, filled with soft faux down that provides warmth without the weight.
 A perfect way to combat the cold, and a great stand-by when a sudden-chill sets in or the sun starts to dip at the end of a summer day.

 They are popular among active people who enjoy country and outdoor activities such as horse-riding, fishing, and cycling because they keep you warm without restricting arm movement.
 Vests are commonly worn by farmers too, combined with a pair of rain boots, to help carry out muddy tasks at the crack of dawn.

 If you’re looking to add some style to your look, wear a sweater of a contrasting color to your vest to add some warmth through layering.
 Or, if the weather is warmer, pair your vest with a long-sleeved shirt for a lighter feel while maintaining your style.